.

 • 14.
 LNG Sales contract custody transfer checklist.

-Worked out examples for LNG density and GCV have been rearranged in Appendices 1 and 2.
+Worked out examples for LNG density and GCV have been rearranged in “USE OF IN-LINE

 We wish to thank all companies and organizations and their delegates who together contributed to this second edition, viz. (in alphabetical order):